aivibe-collective/ai-hub-content/PROJECT_STRUCTURE.md

 - `log_generation_output()`: Logs a generation output to Supabase
 - `save_content_version()`: Saves a new content version

+### Workflow Implementations

+#### workflows/content/

+This directory contains modules for content generation workflows.
+It handles:

+- Content generation based on inventory items
+- Dependency management between content items
+- Source collection and integration
+- Logging of prompts and outputs to Supabase

+Key functions:

+- `generate_content_for_item()`: Main function to generate content for a specific item
+- `create_prompt()`: Creates a prompt for the Google Generative AI API
+- `create_sources_prompt()`: Creates a prompt for generating sources
+- `add_sources_to_content()`: Integrates sources into the generated content

+#### workflows/reference/

+This directory contains modules for reference management workflows.
+It handles:

+- Reference extraction from content
+- Reference validation and formatting
+- Reference storage and retrieval

+### Web Application

-#### web_view.py
+#### app/

-This module implements a Flask web interface for viewing and managing content.
+This directory contains the web application for viewing and managing content.
 It provides:

 - Dashboard with content statistics
 - Content inventory browser with search and filtering